-The Mistinguett Legend (Robson Books)
+The Mistinguett Legend (UK/US editions)

 Catholic upbringing, Jeanne Bourgeois nurtured a burning ambition to appear on the French stage from an early age.
 At eighteen she was engaged by the Eldorado as an "added attraction"...less than a decade later, as Mistinguett, she had become the toast of

 became almost as famous as her panache of plumes and exotic costumes, her fabulous million-dollar legs, and the handful of songs she delivered quaintly but sincerely in her own inimitable way.

 love affairs with the famous made her infamous.
 One such with Maurice Chevalier made them 'the most famous couple in Paris', and added spice to headlines around the world.
 Colleagues and lovers alike admitted to being terrified of her, yet her public - for